-To perform the continuity argument using a-priori estimates, we need the existence and uniqueness of a local-in-time solution.
-This is stated in the following lemma. \begin{lemma} Suppose the initial data $(\rho_0,u_0)$ satisfies $\|(\phi_0,\psi_0)\|_{3} <\infty$.
-Then there exists $T_{\ast}>0$, depending only on $\|(\phi_0,\psi_0)\|_{3}$, such that the initial-boundary value problem \eqref{LE} and \eqref{bdry}--\eqref{compa} has a unique solution $(\rho,u)$ satisfying $N(T)<\infty$ for $T\in[0,T_{\ast})$. \end{lemma} The proof of Lemma \ref{lem:local} is obtained using the same procedure of \cite{m-n82}.
-It is a standard argument for the local-in-time well-poseness theorem, and we omit the detail in the present paper.
+To obtain the global-in-time well-posedness and time-asymptotic stability, we need the existence and uniqueness of a local-in-time solution.
+This is stated as follows. \begin{lemma} Suppose the stationary solution $(\tr,\tu)$ and initial data $(\rho_0,u_0)$ satisfies $N(0) <\infty$.
+Then there exists $T_{\ast}>0$, depending only on $N(0)$, such that the initial-boundary value problem \eqref{ns}--\eqref{compa} has a unique strong solution $(\rho,u)$ satisfying $N(T)<\infty$ for $T\in[0,T_{\ast})$. \end{lemma} The proof of Lemma \ref{lem:local} follows the same procedure in \cite{m-n82}, and so we omit the details.
+We mention that for the Cauchy problem, an analogous method is employed in \cite{MN1980} to obtain the local-in-time well-posedness(See Theorem 5.2 of \cite{MN1980}).